godfat/bench/README.md

-# An Example Detailed Result:
+# A Detailed Example Result:

 ## Rails 4